scalajs-io/nodejs/README.md

 }
 ```

-Scalajs-Nodejs exposes Future-based alternatives to most of the asynchronous functions found in MongoDB, Express, Angular and Node.
+Transcendent exposes Future-based alternatives to most of the asynchronous functions found in MongoDB, Express, Angular and Node.
 This means that you can use Scala's amazing *for* comprehensions to replace the dreaded pyramid of doom callbacks normally
 associated with JavaScript asynchronous code.